-This article will provide an overview of the current energy situation in Europe, explore the European Union’s plans to expedite the investment in renewable energy supply both from a regulatory perspective and financial perspective, whilst highlighting some of the things which investors often need to look out for when researching and evaluating investment opportunities across the continent.
+This article will provide an overview of the current energy situation in Europe and explores the European Union’s plans to expedite the investment in renewable energy supply both from a regulatory perspective and financial perspective, whilst highlighting some of the things which investors often need to look out for when researching and evaluating investment opportunities across the continent.

-We’ll finish off by discussing how energy project marketplace platforms such as PF Nexus are breaking down the barriers to private investment.
+We’ll finish off by discussing how energy project marketplace platforms such as PF Nexus are lowering the barrier of entry to private investment.

 Over the last decade, The EU has promoted the development and uptake of renewable energy sources domestically, with recent efforts manifesting in the form of the ‘Fit for 55’ package.
-A large part of this centres around the notion of increased development of renewable energy sources across its member states, reducing the reliance of carbon based energy imports.
+A large part of this centres around the notion of increased development of renewable energy sources across its member states, reducing the reliance on carbon-based energy imports.

 Vulnerabilities associated with importing energy from neighbouring regions were thrust into the limelight in early 2022, specifically the EU’s reliance on energy imports from neighbouring energy giant Russia.

-As part of the EUs Green Deal, the Fit for 55 proposal sets out a series of goals - which are to reduce net greenhouse gases by 55% (based on 1990 levels) whilst aiming to achieve climate neutrality by 2050 - emphasis is being placed on the development of increased renewable energy projects across Europe, incentives by EU funding and and array of attractive incentives that seek to engage the private markets.
+As part of the EU's Green Deal, the Fit for 55 proposal sets out a series of goals - which are to reduce net greenhouse gases by 55% (based on 1990 levels) whilst aiming to achieve climate neutrality by 2050 - the emphasis is being placed on the development of increased renewable energy projects across Europe, incentives by EU funding and an array of attractive incentives that seek to engage the private markets.